MetcalfeTom/friend-emulator/README.md

 # Specifics

-The script will separate your chats into sequences, try to learn the probability distribution of the following word, given the sequence.
+The script will separate your chats into sequences, then try to learn the probability distribution of the following words given the sequence.

 It does this through a multi-layer LSTM network.
 The network also has learnable embeddings so your friends' non-standard vocabulary will be conserved.